 The sound of my voice echoed throughout the empty space.

-Then I remembered that the door had been left open all day.
-I rushed outside frantically looking left and right as I scanned the neighborhood for our silver skirted girl with her curly legs darting in between bushes and yards but to no avail.
-I saw no movement.
-Then I belted out her name as loud as I could – a frantic mother screaming for her lost child: “DAISY!”
+I couldn't remember when I actually last saw her.
+Then it dawned on me that the door had been left open all day long.
+It never occured to me that she would actually leave.
+I dashed outside frantically looking left and right.
+I scanned the neighborhood for our silver skirted girl with her curly legs darting in between bushes and yards but to no avail; I saw no movement.
+Then I belted out her name as loud as I could – a frantic mother screaming for her lost child, “DAISY!”

-All of a sudden, I saw a head pop up behind the steering wheel of my Toyota Highlander.”
-While we were busy loading the truck, Daisy had loaded herself into the front seat.
-The queen had determined that she would not be left behind.
-It was time to go.
+All of a sudden, a head pop up behind the steering wheel of my Toyota Highlander.
+Apparently, while we were busy loading the truck, Daisy had loaded herself into the front seat of my vehicle where the door had been left open.
+The queen had determined that she may not know where this caravan was going, but the handwriting was on the wall, and she would not be left behind.
+It was time to go!